panggi/pujangga/README.md

+# Pujangga
-# Pujangga - Indonesian Natural Language Processing REST API
+## Indonesian Natural Language Processing REST API

-This is an interface for InaNLP and Deeplearning4j's Word2Vec for Indonesian (Bahasa Indonesia) in a form of REST API.
+An interface for InaNLP and Deeplearning4j's Word2Vec for Indonesian (Bahasa Indonesia) in the form of REST API.

-Screenshot of Pujangga request and response using Paw REST Client
+Below is the screenshot of Pujangga request and response using Paw REST Client

 ![screenshot](https://panggi.s3.amazonaws.com/public/media/pujangga.jpg "Screenshot of Pujangga request and response using Paw REST Client")